radio0but/LXD-Control-Center/README.md

 # LXD Control Center

 It is yet another simple UI for LXD with Django and Subprocess.
-Easily manage your Linux containers from any devices.
+I also used webssh from Shengdun Hua as terminal for the app.
+LXDCC allow you to manage your LXD containers all in a web interface.
+You can Start, Stop, Restart and delete container.
+For now you can launch Ubuntu20 CentOS6 and Arch(latest).
+Thanks to webssh its now possible to open containers in the terminal !

 Note that you need to have root acces and have LXD installed and initialized.
+You need a ssh server to use the webssh feature.
 All the command bellow have to be run as root user.
 Use the command : _sudo su_ to impersonate the root user if you are using sudo on your system.